 Economic Justice for Workers

 Asian immigrant workers are often trapped in low-wage jobs, earning as little as $1.40/hour and no overtime pay.
 AALDEF litigates wage and hour cases on behalf of Asian immigrant workers and facilitates their organizing efforts in several industries: restaurants, garment factories, hotels, nail salons, construction, and domestic service.
-In 2008, AALDEF won a $4.6 million judgment on behalf of 36 Chinese immigrant delivery workers who were paid below minimum wage at two Saigon Grill restaurants in Manhattan.
+In 2008, AALDEF won a $4.6 million judgment on behalf of 36 Chinese take-out delivery workers who were paid below minimum wage at two Saigon Grill restaurants in Manhattan.
+We also won a $2.67 million judgment for nine Korean and two Latino workers in a wage theft case against Kum Gang San, a popular Korean restaurant with branches in Manhattan and Flushing.

 Immigrant Rights and Post 9-11 Civil Liberties